 The overall requirements of the Internship include 20 hours per week of work on-site and or approved equivalent effort working remotely.
 The Internship will consist of two semesters as follows: Counseling Student responsibilities for each semester include eight (8) to ten (10) individual clients or up to two (2) hours of a psychoeducational group, consultation as needed with staff, and presenting at least two case conferences per academic semester at the CPP.
 For individual counseling, the Counseling Student is expected to counsel with at least eight clients for six sessions (or more) over the course of the semester.
 Each individual session must be at least 45 minutes in length.
-The Agency Supervisor will provide one hour of weekly uninterrupted one-on-one supervision for individual counseling Student will be able to accrue 120 or more direct service hours with clients during each semester of the Internship.
+The Agency Supervisor will provide one hour of weekly uninterrupted one-on-one supervision for individual counseling sessions.
+Group supervision and additional seminars may be implemented as needed.
+It is expected that each Counseling Student will be able to accrue 120 or more direct service hours with clients during each semester of the Internship.
 It is generally required that student trainees will audio or video record the majority of their clinical sessions (approximately 2-3 per week), and that Agency Supervisors will regularly review recordings (or provide live supervision in absence of recordings) and incorporate this practice into regular clinical supervision; however, the Agency Supervisor may choose to override the requirement for a trainee to record a particular client's sessions on a case-by-case basis if it is clinically indicated.